omkarcloud/botasaurus/docs/docs/reference/opponent.md

 The Opponent class represents anti-bot services like Cloudflare or PerimeterX.

-It's commonly used to determine which captcha service detected the bot usually in conjunction with the `BossDriver.get_bot_detected_by` method.
+It's commonly used to determine which captcha service detected the bot usually in conjunction with the `BoseDriver.get_bot_detected_by` method.

 ```python
 from bose import BaseTask, Opponent